 And suddenly he heard noises; quiet shuffling of feet, steps in the night.

-With his carbine tucked closely in to him, he quietly rolled over on his stomach and over again, two or three times, pausing breathlessly between each roll to see if he had made any noise.
+With his carbine closely tucked in to him, he quietly rolled over on his stomach and over again, two or three times, pausing breathlessly between each roll to see if he had made any noise.
 Since nothing seemed to happen, he kept rolling until he rolled down into a little depression on his left, that would provide at least a minimum of cover; quietly turned around, and raised his carbine to a firing position.
 In the soft starlight, through the sights, he saw several shadows moving across the ground, heading toward his group.
 They had strange helmets on, moved slowly and cautiously – and all of a sudden one of them raised a stick up; no, a rifle, and aimed...

 He didn't even think.
 Seli squeezed the trigger and let a burst of rounds fire against the shadow.
 The noise of the rounds hurt his ears through the quietness of the night, and the muzzle flashed in the darkness; but the shadow shouted loudly and fell.
 Shouts came immediately from several others, and suddenly shots erupted all around him.
 Seli kept shooting at the shadows – one down, two down, three down...